Here’s how to build a classic wardrobe if you wear a uniform to work, so getting dressed on weekends is quick and easy.

 What To Keep In Your Closet When You Work In A Uniform

 First of all, I’m so proud of you, Jennifer.
 You acknowledged that you have a bunch of clothes in your closet that you never wear.
 That is such a huge step in the right direction, and definitely a motivator to be more intentional with your wardrobe.
-The hard truth is, women who wear uniforms to work really don’t need the same amount of clothes as women who don’t.
+The hard truth is, those who wear uniforms to work really don’t need the same amount of clothes as those who don’t.
 Sure, you may love to shop for clothes, and you may love having options, but sometimes having too many options is more of a problem than a blessing.
 Here’s why.

 Why You Don’t Need A Huge Wardrobe

 The thing about having a large clothing collection is that it makes getting ready in the mornings harder.
 Imagine you’re at Baskin Robbins.
 They have 31 flavors of ice cream to choose from.
 You may spend 5 straight minutes trying to decide which flavor you want, and you may try at least 3 different samples before you make your choice.
 Then you spend the whole time you’re eating the ice cream wondering if maybe you should have went with a different option.
-FOMO is real, Girl!
+FOMO is real!

 Now imagine you’re at a local ice cream shop that only has chocolate, vanilla, and strawberry ice cream.
 But those three flavors are made with high quality, locally sourced, fresh dairy.
 The chocolate is made with imported Swiss chocolate, and the strawberries and vanilla beans are picked straight from a garden outside the shop.
 You’ll immediately choose your favorite classic flavor and enjoy the extra-special nature of the quality you’re getting.